Macdonald Smith: Play in major championships

 Smith finished in the top ten at modern majors 17 times, including three second-place finishes: at the U.S. Open in 1930 and The Open Championship in 1930 and 1932, both in England.
 His runner-up finishes at both Opens in 1930 were to noted amateur Bobby Jones, the winner of the grand slam that year.
 Gene Sarazen won the 1932 Open Championship.
 Smith scored four more wins in significant U.S. tournaments, between 1912 and 1926, all of which came in events later classified as PGA Tour events.

 Smith suffered a heartbreaking near-miss at Prestwick Golf Club in Scotland in the 1925 Open Championship, when he was the 54-hole leader.
 He shot a disappointing 82 in the final round and finished three strokes back, in fourth place; Jim Barnes won.
 Crowd control broke down (with too few marshals and no gallery roping), with the numerous spectators, many of whom had traveled to watch him, invading the playing areas, causing delays, chaotic conditions, and deflected shots.
 Many of them had entered without paying admission—the so-called 'Aberdeen Gate' -- simply climbing over the seaside dunes to walk onto the course.
-British organizers never returned to Prestwick for another Open Championship, and had to vastly improve gallery control for future Opens.

 Smith related to the teacher and author Harvey Penick an unfortunate story about another near-miss in an Open Championship.
 Smith was leading at lunch on the final day, with 18 holes to play.
 But, in the final round, his tee shots kept winding up in poor lies or on trampled ground.
 Smith believed that bookies who had taken bets on him at 5–1 odds were running ahead and tampering with his ball location, making it tougher for him to hit good shots.

 His majors were primarily the two Opens; he never entered the PGA Championship, then a match play competition, and played in just one Masters Tournament, the first in 1934.
 His final major was the U.S. Open in 1937, where he finished in a tie for 40th place.
 The previous year was his last top ten, in fourth place.